Massachusetts law about smoking

 Haglund v.
 Philip Morris, 446 Mass.
 741 (2006)

-In a claim for breach of warranty of merchantability against cigarette manufacturer, the court stated that, "Because no cigarette can be safely used for its ordinary purpose, smoking, there can be no non-unreasonable use of cigarettes."
-However, the defendant manufacturer is not precluded from asserting an affirmative defense of unreasonable use of their product as a matter of law.
+"Because no cigarette can be safely used for its ordinary purpose, smoking, there can be no non-unreasonable use of cigarettes."

 Web sources

-"Legal options available to a condominium owner exposed to drifting secondhand smoke from a neighboring condominium unit."
+"This policy brief describes legal options available to condominium owners exposed to drifting secondhand smoke."

-• Toolkits for owners/management agents and residents, HUD.
+• Toolkits for owners/management agents and residents, U.S. Department of Housing and Urban Development.

-These Smoke-Free Housing Toolkits provide educational, "how-to" and resource brochures, pamphlets and other information designed to assist owners/management agents and residents of public and assisted multi-family housing who want safer and healthier homes.
+These Smoke-Free Housing Toolkits provide educational "how-tos" and resource brochures, pamphlets and other information designed to assist owners/management agents and residents of public and assisted multi-family housing who want safer and healthier homes.

 Print sources